DARMA-tasking/vt/src/context.md

 \page context Context
 \brief Node-aware context

-The context component, accessed via `vt::theContext()`, provides context-aware querying of the current node (analogous to MPI's \c MPI_Comm_rank), number of nodes (analogous to MPI's \c MPI_Comm_size), and kernel threading/ULT information if worker threads are enabled.
+The context component `vt::ctx::Context`, accessed via `vt::theContext()`, provides context-aware querying of the current node (analogous to MPI's \c MPI_Comm_rank), number of nodes (analogous to MPI's \c MPI_Comm_size), and kernel threading/ULT information if worker threads are enabled.
 The context also provides the MPI communicator that an instance of \vt is currently using.

 \copybrief vt::ctx::Context
 \copydetails vt::ctx::Context